Fury of the Nile: History

 Fury of the Nile was manufactured by Intamin, marking their tenth rapids ride installation globally.
 It opened on May 26, 1984, following earlier Intamin rapids rides such as Thunder River at Six Flags AstroWorld (1980) and installations at Six Flags Over Mid-America and Six Flags Over Texas (both 1983).
 At its opening, Fury of the Nile was notable for being the largest and longest rapids ride to date, spanning 1,800 feet.
 It was also the first rapids ride in the United States to incorporate a turntable loading system, a feature first introduced at Efteling in the Netherlands with their Piraña ride (1983) and now common in modern rapids attractions, including those at Walt Disney World and Universal Studios Florida Resort.

 The ride's construction involved covering 5 acres of undeveloped land, moving over 50,000 cuyd of dirt, pouring over 3,000 cuyd of concrete, and incorporating tons of sand and hundreds of limestone boulders.
 The advertised cost was $3.5 million, which increased to $4 million by its opening.

 On June 19, 1984, shortly after its opening, an accident occurred where two rafts collided, causing one to tip over and resulting in two minor injuries, including a broken leg.
 Minor modifications were made to the ride following this incident, and it has operated largely without further major incidents since.

 The attraction has a history of incorporating prominently colored water, beginning with a blue dye.
 In 1998, the ride underwent a temporary thematic revision for the Boo!
 Blast festival (subsequently renamed Halloweekends).
 Under this seasonal overlay, the water was tinted red and one of the ride vehicles received skeleton props.
-The modified experience was promoted as "Fury of the Bloody Nile" and reprised each autumnal season through at least 2003.
+The modified experience was promoted as "Fury of the Bloody Nile" and reprised each fall season through at least 2003.
+In 2026, the ride received updates to enhance the rapids.

 The Fury of the Nile has periodically been used by the local humane societies and fire departments as a controlled training facility.
 Its adjustable currents and rapid-flow sections simulate flood and swift water rescue scenarios, enabling animal-rescue specialists and firefighters to practice handling, victim recovery, rope-access techniques, and decision-making in a repeatable, low-risk environment.